microsoft/BotFramework-WebChat/samples/19.a.single-sign-on-for-enterprise-apps/README.md

 Since the demo is running in a heterogeneous environment (both React and pure JavaScript), additional wire-ups are required.
 We use DOM events to wire up the enterprise app (authentication UI) and Web Chat.

-In your production system, you are probably in an homogenous environment (either React or pure JavaScript), you may want to use Redux or other mechanisms to wire up different UI components.
+In your production system, since you are probably in a homogenous environment (either React or pure JavaScript), you may want to use Redux or other mechanisms to wire up different UI components.

 ## OAuth access token vs. refresh token